-The partnership’s design for Sierra uses IBM Power architecture processors connected by NVLink to NVIDIA Volta graphics processing units (GPUs).
+The partnership’s design for Sierra required IBM Power architecture processors connected by NVLink to NVIDIA Volta graphics processing units (GPUs).
 NVLink is an interconnect bus that provides higher performance than the traditional Peripheral Component Interconnect Express for attaching hardware devices in a computer, allowing coherent direct access to GPU and memory.
-The machine will be connected with a Mellanox InfiniBand network using a fat-tree topology—a versatile network design that can be tailored to work efficiently with the bandwidth available.
+The machine is connected with a Mellanox InfiniBand network using a fat-tree topology—a versatile network design that can be tailored to work efficiently with the bandwidth available.
 Sierra is expected to be at least seven times more powerful than LLNL’s current advanced technology system, Sequoia.

 “Our collaborative goal was to choose two systems that, as a set, offer the best overall value to DOE.
-We need diversity of technologies and vendors, as well as systems that will provide value to the DOE laboratories,” says Bronis de Supinski, chief technology officer for Livermore Computing (LLNL’s supercomputing center).
+We need diversity of technologies and vendors, as well as systems that provide value to the DOE laboratories,” says Bronis de Supinski, chief technology officer for Livermore Computing (LLNL’s supercomputing center).
 “Diversity helps to offset risk and ensure that future systems will continue to meet our evolving needs.”

 The Argonne and ORNL systems help meet the future mission needs of the Advanced Scientific Computing Research program within the DOE’s Office of Science, while Sierra serves the mission needs of the ASC Program within the National Nuclear Security Administration.
 The ORNL system, called Summit, has the same architecture as Sierra, which demonstrates the synergies between the missions of the two parts of DOE.